StateX: Enhancing RNN Recall via Post-training State Expansion: Experiments

 All models are trained on SlimPajama~\citep{cerebras2023slimpajama}, a widely-used, high-quality, and deduplicated corpus with 627B tokens extracted from the Internet.
 We concatenate documents with a special token as the delimiter.
 Then, these concatenations are split into chunks of the specified training context length.

 \paragraph{Training Configuration}

 The training follows common practices in context length extension by post-training as closely as possible.
 Concretely, we use the cosine learning rate scheduler, with a maximum learning rate of 3e-4, and a warmup phase of 5\% of the total training steps.
-To better evaluate the ability to recall information from long contexts, we use a 64K context length.
-The training spans a total of 10B tokens, with a batch size of 0.5M tokens.
+We use 64K context length because \citet{prolong} have shown that training with longer contexts improves recall capabilities.
+All models are trained with 10B tokens, with a batch size of 0.5M tokens.

 \paragraph{Evaluation}